Are you in search of balance and tranquillity amidst your busy day? Join us for a FREE rejuvenating Tai Chi practice during your lunch break!

 The Centre for Language Education and Cooperation (CLEC) will fully fund accommodation, transportation, and activities within China.
 Applicants are expected to cover their own international airfare and the Chinese visa application fee (visa fees vary but are approximately £150).
 Most participants spend about £300-£400 in China on buying souvenirs and eating out.
 If you enjoy shopping you may spend more, and it is also not difficult to spend less.
 You will sometimes need to buy some snacks when you are out and about.
 Based on participant feedback, we now also allow extra free time in the evenings, which means that not all meals are provided.
 However, you can eat relatively cheaply in China.

 These figures are based on trips before the pandemic.

 What is the programme of activities for the trip?

 Participants are immersed in Chinese language and culture for an action-packed two weeks.
 Activities may include:

 - Historical excursions (including a visit to the Great Wall)

 - Chinese calligraphy and painting classes...and much more!

 We work with our partner University to prepare an exciting itinerary of activities and excursions for camp attendees.

 Past Events - Highlights

-Every year the Confucius Institute organises spectacular Chinese New Year celebrations in Bangor, including many live performances, such as the Chinese Gala, traditional Chinese arts and crafts workshops, Dragon Parade, Marshall arts performances, etc.
+Every year the Confucius Institute organises spectacular Chinese New Year celebrations in Bangor, including many live performances, such as the Chinese Gala, traditional Chinese arts and crafts workshops, Dragon Parade, Martial arts performances, etc.